bootprint/bootprint-openapi/README.md

 ## API

-The API of Bootprint-Swagger consists of Handlebars-partials that can be overridden and LessCss-Definitions, that can be adapted.
+The API of `bootprint-openapi` consists of Handlebars-partials that can be overridden and LessCss-Definitions, that can be adapted.

 ### Handlebars partials